Domenico Puligo: Portraits

 Similarly to the conditions of Puligo's Madonna and Child Paintings, there are very few documented portrait paintings by Puligo, two of which are mentioned by Vasari.
 The only signed and dated portraiture work attributed to him Puligo is the Portrait of a Young Man Writing.
 The premise of this attribution rests upon its comparable stylistic qualities with other works by Puligo during the early 1520s, as only Puligo's first name, Domenico, is specified in a 1523 letter addressed to the artist by the sitter.
 This portrait has been said to have been influenced by Raphael's portrait of Tommaso Inghirami.
-The two portrait paintings that Vasari mentions are of Barbara Fiorentina and Pietro Cornesecchi.
+The two portrait paintings that Vasari mentions are of Barbara Fiorentina and Pietro Carnesecchi.
 The latter is regarded by Vasari to be the most beautiful of his portraits and is now in the Uffizi Gallery.

 Three stages have been identified within Puligo's development as a portrait artist: the early period between around 1512–1517, the early mature period of about 1518–1523, and the mature period of about 1524–1527.
 As he progresses through the periods, he gains more expertise in his drawing skills, increasing the volume of figures and attending to physical details with more care.
 In what is considered as his mature period, Puligo's portraits often represented the figures in three-quarter length with great breadth, and sometimes in elongated form.